Top 11 Carnivore Diet Mistakes

 Redmond’s salt is sourced from an ancient salt bed in Utah; therefore, you won’t get any toxins or microplastics from ocean-sourced salt.

 Oh yeah, and one other quick hack with salt.
-If you have trouble waking up in the morning, have a glass of water with a teaspoon of salt mixed in and that will help to wake you up.
+If you have trouble waking up in the morning, have a glass of water with a teaspoon of salt mixed in, and that may help wake you up.

 While we are talking bout salt, we should mention electrolytes.
 Some people are not getting enough and myself included.
 That’s why I use Redmond’s electrolyte mix called Re-Lyte.